🆕 Wisconsin Driver Education Grant — Eligible teens may qualify for 100% FREE driver's ed at Arcade Drivers School. Learn More ›

 Parents play a central role in Wisconsin's graduated driver license system, and Arcade gives families the tools and communication they need to guide their teen safely from permit to license.

-• Clear progress updates on classroom and behind‑the‑wheel lessons
+Clear updates on classroom and behind‑the‑wheel lessons so you always know where your teen stands in their training.

-Visit our Parent Care resources for additional checklists, practice driving ideas, and information tailored to parents and sponsors of new teen drivers.
+Visit our Parent Care Program for additional checklists, practice driving ideas, and information tailored to parents and sponsors of new teen drivers.

 View Parent Resources